-Our driver will wait for you at the Arrivals hall of the terminal and take you safely to your destination.
-The fare for a one-way journey from Dhaka Hazrat Shahjalal airport to Dhaka city centre is USD 43 for two passengers.
-We organise transfers to many other destinations, including Uttara, Khilkhet, Nikhujna, and Banani.
+Our driver will wait for you at the Arrivals Hall of the terminal and take you safely to your destination.
+The fare for a one-way journey from Dhaka Hazrat Shahjalal Airport to Dhaka city centre is USD 43 for two passengers.
+City Airport Taxis also organises transfers to many other destinations, including Gulshan, Komlapur, Mirpur, and Wari.

 Please select a destination from the list to set it as pick up point.
 We will ask you to choose a drop-off point at the next step.
 This booking method is an alternative way to make a booking if you prefer selecting destinations instead of searching.